pcarbo/varbvs/README.md

-We have provided several R scripts in the [vignettes](varbvs-R/vignettes) folder to illustrate application of *varbvs* to small and large data sets.
+We have provided several R scripts in the [vignettes](varbvs-R/vignettes) folder to illustrate application of *varbvs* to small and large data sets:

 + Script [demo.qtl.R](varbvs-R/vignettes/demo.qtl.R) demonstrates how to
 use the varbvs function for mapping a quantitative trait (*i.e.*, a